 The 2018 Fireworks Show will take place on Saturday, July 7, with a rain date of Sunday, July 8.

-Webster Lake Conservation Association (WLCA), founded in 1950, is a non-profit organization serving residents of Webster and Backwater Lakes, located in north-central Indiana.
-Our Board of Directors and Committees work closely with the Department of Natural Resources (DNR), the Tippecanoe Environmental Lake & Watershed Foundation, and independent vendors to monitor water quality and aquatic plant life and to address elements in our watershed that could endanger the quality of our lakes.
-In addition, the WLCA sponsors social, recreational, and educational activities for all lake residents.
+Webster Lake Conservation Association (WLCA), founded in 1950, is a non-profit organization serving residents of Webster Lake.
+Our Board of Directors and Committees work closely with the Indiana Department of Natural Resources (IDNR), The Watershed Foundation, and independent vendors to monitor water quality and aquatic plant life and to address elements in our watershed that could endanger the quality of our lake.
+In addition, WLCA sponsors social, recreational, and educational activities for all lake residents.

 The WLCA maintains the dam to control the lake's water level according to DNR regulations.
 Our volunteers maintain a database documenting the water level at the dam.

 WLCA performs multiple water quality tests and secci dip clarity tests each year.
 These tests monitor oxygen, dissolved oxygen, phosphorous, nitrogen, pH, E. coli, and temperature.
 These efforts have been vital in decisions made by the DNR relating to our lakes.
 WLCA also employs an independent contractor to provide aquatic plant studies to meet DNR requirements for weed treatment permits and to participate with the WLCA in discussing and advocating these matters with the DNR.
 WLCA has taken aggressive action to eradicate the notorious exotic Eurasian milfoil vegetation that has created havoc in many Indiana lakes.